manoj-r/100DaysOfMLCode/README.md

 Thoughts:
 This is interesting, some of the mathematical concepts takes more time.
 I should do this task as a first thing in the morning. have to better manage my time with work, family and other responsibilities.

+## Day 4

+Progress:
+Linear Algebra review
+Multivariable Linear regression
+Features, Feature Scaling, Mean Normaliation
+Octave

+Thoughts:
+Soon to pick a dataset and start a project.
+Explore more on Kaggle.
+No need to tag in twitter.
+Will log everyday work here.